gmoorman/sddec24-13/README.md

 Here are some resources we used throughout our project or we believe are useful to the deveoplment of relative projects.

 - [sddec24-13 Final Design Document](README_files/SDDEC24_13_DESIGN_DOCUMENT_492.pdf)
-   - This project was a senior design project in partial fulfillment of the requirements for Iowa State Univeristy's ECpE undergraduate program which required proper documentation for the development and results of the project
+   - This project was a senior design project in partial fulfillment of the requirements for Iowa State Univeristy's ECpE undergraduate program which required competent documentation of development and results
    - Linked is the final report of this design which covers the design process of this project in-depth
 - [sddec24-13 IRP Presentation](README_files/sddec24-13_final_492_presentaion.pdf)
    - This project was a senior design project in partial fulfillment of the requirements for Iowa State Univeristy's ECpE undergraduate program which required an Industry Review Panel presentation